 Following Executive Member Approval, the Authority appointed the successful tendered Module-AR Ltd to progress the provision of a detached modular building to include the 12 No. new classrooms, toilet accommodation and group rooms in line with the designs and planning consents already obtained.

-This project entailed designing, manufacturing and installing a single-storey building consisting of 6 No. modules of 11m x 3m at Cherry Lane Primary School which Module-AR Limited were awarded the contract.
+This modular building project entailed designing, manufacturing and installing a single-storey building consisting of 6 No. modules of 11m x 3m at Cherry Lane Primary School which Module-AR Limited were awarded the contract.

-This project, for and on behalf of London Borough of Hillingdon Council, came to fruition due to the growing need for extra classroom space within the Borough.
-A full Turnkey solution was provided including groundworks, tree protection works, astro turf installation and an external canopy at Cherry Lane Primary School.
+This modular building, for and on behalf of London Borough of Hillingdon Council, came to fruition due to the growing need for extra classroom space within the Borough.
+A full Turnkey modular solution was provided including groundworks, tree protection works, astro turf installation and an external canopy at Cherry Lane Primary School.

 The building consisted of a double Classroom, accommodating 60 Primary School pupils, with vinyl flooring to the main classroom area and a dedicated carpet tiled "quiet area".
 Shared access WC's were accompanied by 2 No. Store rooms and a large Lobby containing hat & coat hooks.
 The Secured by Design structure included aluminium doors, aluminium windows with roller blinds, suspended ceilings and kitchen units for the classrooms as part of the interior dÃ©cor.

-Externally the school was clad in Cedar with a bespoke external 18m x 3m play area canopy, with padded post protection, installed to the front elevation allowing pupils a safe and sheltered play area to encourage outdoor learning.
+Externally the schools modular building was clad in Cedar with a bespoke external 18m x 3m play area canopy, with padded post protection, installed to the front elevation allowing pupils a safe and sheltered play area to encourage outdoor learning.
 A BBA Accredited roof covering and 200m² astro turf play area were also installed to provide a stimulating external education environment.

 In total, the project was completed within 12 weeks which allowed the school to begin using the facilities up to 50% sooner than if the project was constructed traditionally.